Nancy Green: Biography

-At the age of 59, Green made her debut as Aunt Jemima at the 1893 World's Columbian Exposition held in Chicago, beside the "world's largest flour barrel" (24 feet high), where she operated a pancake-cooking display, sang songs, and told romanticized stories about the Old South (claiming it was a happy place for blacks and whites alike).
+At the age of fifty-nine, Green made her debut as Aunt Jemima at the 1893 World's Columbian Exposition held in Chicago, beside the "world's largest flour barrel" (twenty-four feet high), where she operated a pancake-cooking display, sang songs, and promoted the product.

-After the Expo, Green was reportedly offered a lifetime contract to adopt the Aunt Jemima moniker and promote the pancake mix; however, it is likely the offer was part of the lore created for the character rather than Green herself.
+After the Expo, Green was reportedly offered a lifetime contract to adopt the Aunt Jemima moniker and promote the pancake mix; however, she would only choose to serve in the position for twenty years.
 This marked the beginning of a major promotional push by the company that included thousands of personal appearances and Aunt Jemima merchandising.
 She appeared at fairs, festivals, flea markets, food shows, and local grocery stores.
 Her arrival was heralded by large billboards featuring the caption, "I's in town, honey."

-Despite her "lifetime contract", she portrayed the role for no more than 20 years.
+Despite her "lifetime contract", she portrayed the role for no more than twenty years.

 She refused to cross the ocean for the 1900 Paris exhibition.

-She was replaced by Agnes Moodey, "a negress of 60 years", who was then reported as the original Aunt Jemima.
+She was replaced by Agnes Moodey, deemed by the company to be "a Negress of sixty years".
+After Green's death other women were hired by Quaker Oats to portray the role of Aunt Jemima, including Lillian Richard.

 In 1910, at age 76, Green was still working as a residential housekeeper according to the census.

 Few people were aware of her role as Aunt Jemima.
 Green lived with nieces and nephews in Chicago's Fuller Park and Grand Boulevard neighborhoods into her old age.
 At the time of her death, she was living with her great-nephew and his wife.

 Religion and advocacy

 Green was active in the Chicago Olivet Baptist Church.

-During her lifetime, it grew significantly, becoming the largest African-American church in the United States, with a membership at that time of over 9,000.
+During her lifetime, it grew significantly, becoming the largest black church in the United States, with a membership at that time of over 9,000.

-She used her stature as a spokesperson to advocate against poverty and in favor of equal rights for individuals in Chicago.
+Her stature as a national spokesperson enabled her to become an advocate against poverty and in favor of equal rights, both for individuals in Chicago and the black population.

 Death

-Green died on August 30, 1923, at the age of 89 in Chicago, when a car collided with a laundry truck and "hurtled" onto the sidewalk where she was standing.
+Green died on August 30, 1923, at the age of 89 in Chicago, when a car driven by pharmacist Dr. H. S. Seymour collided with a laundry truck and "hurtled" onto the sidewalk where she was standing.

 She is buried in a pauper's grave near a wall in the northeast quadrant of Chicago's Oak Woods Cemetery.